Balloon Kid: Ports and related releases

 On March 27, 1992, a subsidiary of Hello Kitty creator Sanrio, known as Character Soft, reprogrammed and published a Family Computer version of Balloon Kid, titled as Hello Kitty World (ハロー キティ ワールド).
 This version was released in Japan, where Balloon Kid was not.
 Balloon Kid was created after it was brought to North America.
 The notable changes to the game were Balloon Kids plot being replaced with Hello Kitty's, as well as updated/changed visuals.

 On July 31, 2000, Balloon Kid was remade and renamed as Balloon Fight GB (バルーンファイトGB, Barūn Faito GB), and was also developed by Pax Softnica and published by Nintendo, but released in Japan for the Game Boy Color through the Nintendo Power flash RAM cartridge series.
 This version features colored graphics, battery-backed memory for helping players save their progress in order to pick any stage of their choice after they completed them.
 Super Game Boy compatible features such as frames were added as well.
 Balloon Fight GB was later added to the Virtual Console for the Nintendo 3DS in Japan on October 19, 2011, while Balloon Kid was added to the same platform in North America on November 3, and in Europe on January 26, 2012.
+Balloon Kid was also re-released on the Nintendo Classics service on February 4, 2026.

 Some of the game's BGM was added in some parts of the Game Boy Camera, such as the "Hot Spot" section.

-Development and reception
+Development

 Balloon Kid was designed by Yoshio Sakamoto and developed by Nintendo in co-operation with the external company Pax Softnica.
 It was first published in North America in February, and finally in Europe on September 28.
 As such, it is one of the few first-party Nintendo games that were not published in Japan, until Nintendo licensed it to Sanrio's subsidiary Character Soft for reprogramming and publishing it to the Family Computer as Hello Kitty World in Japan on March 27, 1992, while Balloon Kid was remade for Game Boy Color and released in Japan on July 31, 2000.
 According to Hitoshi Yamagami, director of Balloon Fight GB, the Game Boy Color version was developed due to demand for a Balloon Fight sequel and that the success of Game Boy Gallery made them consider making an updated version of Balloon Kid for the Japanese market.
 Both Balloon Kid and Balloon Fight GB were later re-released in their original regions as part of the Nintendo 3DS Virtual Console lineup, but "VS Mode" became incompatible.